SoftwareHeritage/swh-fuse/docs/design.md

 with the following entries:

 - `root`: source tree at the time of the commit, as a symlink pointing into `archive/`, to a SWHID of type `dir`
 - `parents/` (note the plural): a virtual directory containing entries named `1`, `2`, `3`, etc., one for each parent commit.
 Each of these entry is a symlink pointing into `archive/`, to the SWHID file for the given parent commit
-- `parent` (note the singular): present if and only if the current commit has a single parent commit (which is the most common case).
-When present it is a symlink pointing into `archive/` to the SWHID for the sole parent commit
+- `parent` (note the singular): present if and only if the current commit has at least one parent commit (which is the most common case).
+When present it is a symlink pointing into `parents/1/`
-- `history`: a virtual directory containing all the parents commit until the root commit.
-Entries are listed as symlinks with the SWHID as directory name, pointing into `archive/SWHID`, and are returned in a topological ordering similar to `git log` ordering.
+- `history`: a virtual directory listing all its revision ancestors, sorted in reverse topological order.
+The history can be listed through `by-date/`, `by-hash/` or `by-page/` with each its own sharding policy.
 - `meta.json`: metadata for the current node, as a symlink pointing to the relevant `meta/<SWHID>.json` file

 ### `rel` nodes (releases)